er129idm/DM-UY-1133-D/Classes/13/README.md

 Your assessment should have a minimum of three citations from lectures, weekly discussions, code or concepts, and/or tutorials.

+* Produce a number of still, or one still and one video capture, documenting your midterm.
+Post this do our class Instagram and our class Slack.

-* Send your feedback notes, self assessment, and final project to me via Slack.
+* Send your feedback notes, self assessment, final project, and documentation to me via Slack.